-Light enough to pedal up, capable year-round in most areas, and totally assured on the way down, the High Roller II is a top-dollar product.
-It won’t last you forever, but it’s hard to fault in terms of sheer performance.
+Light enough to pedal up, capable year round in most areas, and totally assured downhilling, the High Roller II is a pricy product that doesn’t last forever, but is hard to fault in terms of sheer performance.
 There’s just about a perfect blend of compliance and stability, the edge blocks really bite and the rubber compound grips like mad in plenty scenarios.